-You may be surprised to learn that research studies have provided scientific evidence showing chiropractic care is not only effective in the treatment of back and neck ailments, but can also provide effective relief with children suffering from ear infections, women suffering from dysmenorrhea (painful menses), and a number of other seemingly “non-spinal” conditions.
-While it’s not prudent to guarantee relief from such conditions or claim to “treat” these conditions, chiropractic has successfully helped millions of individuals with all sorts of health conditions by positively affecting the nervous system.
+You may be surprised to learn that research studies have provided scientific evidence showing chiropractic care is not only effective in the treatment of back and neck ailments, but can also provide effective relief from many other musculoskeletal symptoms.
+While it’s not prudent to guarantee relief from such conditions or claim to “treat” specific conditions, chiropractic has successfully helped millions of individuals with all sorts of health conditions by positively affecting the nervous system.

 Of course, doctors of chiropractic are best known for their success in treating back and neck problems.
 Through the use of chiropractic spinal adjustments and other highly specialized chiropractic techniques, chiropractors have established themselves as the back and neck injury specialists.
 Many medical experts are now coming to understand the true effectiveness of chiropractic care and are recommending major changes in the way our health care system manages many common spinal problems.
 According to a recent Ontario Ministry of Health commissioned study on low-back pain,

 “A very good case can be made for making chiropractors the gatekeepers for management of low-back pain…”